 10: Can global assistance service from travel insurance be of any help?

 Travel insurance offering worldwide assistance services can offer the insured immediate assistance such as medical guidance, emergency medic transportation and return to home country after treatment, and home bound transportation for the deceased.
-But beware such emergency assistance services are applicable only unless the insured is under a life-threatening situation or critically ill as assessed to be necessary by medical personnel at the assistance service centre.
+But beware such emergency assistance services are applicable only if the insured is under a life-threatening situation or critically ill as assessed to be necessary by medical personnel at the assistance service centre.
 Otherwise, all expenses incurred will be borne by and charged to the insured.